 During the day when you’re hanging out in your room, it is fair game to talk, listen to music, whatever you want to do.
 But after around 10 or 11 pm, if some of the people in your dorm decide to go to sleep, bring it into the communal areas.
 Likewise, if you’re entering the room in the middle of the night, try to keep the noise down a bit and don’t flip on the lights.
 There isn’t a faster way to make enemies in a hostel than busting into the room at 3 am noisy and drunk and then flipping on the lights!

 I feel like the majority of people abide by this rule!
-One instance that sticks out to me though is when I was staying my first night in Amsterdam.
+I can remember a time in Amsterdam when my roommates were not so considerate, though.
 I had just gotten off of an 18-hour flight to Europe after multiple delays and connections.
 I can’t sleep on planes and have been up almost 36 hours by the time I made it to my hostel at 10 pm.
 When 3 am rolled around, the 4 other people staying in my dorm came in, made a bunch of noise and kept the light on nearly 20 minutes.

 It’s understandable to not have complete silence.
 As long as you’re making an effort to be considerate (like use a flashlight and whisper if you’re coming in with other people) it’s not a big deal.